Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Analysis

 where $|$ is the equivalent of logical disjunction on $\{0,1\}$.
-However, this redefinition would produce an order in $S$, meaning that we can find functions $v'(x)$ and $f'(x) = 1$ $\forall x \in S$ such that the new algorithm is equivalent to Algorithm~\ref{alg:Dueling} with these new parameters.
-This, in turn, implies $M = N$ and a collapsed potency, nullifying arguments for such change.
+However, this redefinition would produce a total order in $S$, meaning that we can find functions $v'(x)$ and $f'(x) = 1$ $\forall x \in S$ such that the algorithm after redefinition is equivalent to the original Algorithm~\ref{alg:dueling} with these new functions $v'$ and $f'$.
+This, in turn, implies $M = N$, so we would see our algorithm collapsing in efficacy under naive parameters $\alpha_{i} = \beta_{i} = 1$.
+This is why we define the oracle as it was in Sec.~\ref{sec: algorithm}.

+Despite the problems described above, in most common cases where the solution distributions are not that extreme, and the number of solutions is controlled below the critical point $M_{0}=\frac{N}{4}$, quantum dueling with naively chosen parameters $\alpha_{i} = \beta_{i} = 1$ performs quite well, increasing the success probability to a constant regardless of the increase of $N$.

+Under the extreme cases where the number of solutions exceeds the critical limit, or all of the solutions are distributed higher than most of the non-solutions in the measure function spectrum, we can add a few more ancilla qubits, making the entire Hilbert space larger and thus making the solutions dilute.
+This treatment will be analyzed in Sec.~\ref{sec:opnl}.

+Another promising way is adjusting the variational parameters, along with classical optimization heuristics, which will be discussed in detail in Sec.~\ref{sec:parameter}.